Alexandra Maria Proca

 prof_pic2.jpg

-I’m a PhD student in the Department of Computing at Imperial College London supervised by Pedro Mediano and Murray Shanahan.
-Broadly, my research interests span the fields of computational neuroscience, machine learning, and consciousness science.
-I’m interested in using the tools of machine learning for developing general theories of learning, cognition, and consciousness to better understand both biological and artificial minds.
+I’m a PhD student and a President’s scholar in the Department of Computing at Imperial College London, supervised by Pedro Mediano and Murray Shanahan.
+Broadly, my research interests span the fields of computational/theoretical neuroscience and machine learning/mechanistic interpretability.
+I’m interested in using the tools of machine learning for developing general theories of learning and cognition to better understand both biological and artificial minds.
+I’m particularly interested in how information is learned, represented, and processed in neural populations (mixed selectivity, superposition, neural dynamics, learning dynamics) for flexible behavior.
+My work is grounded in studying simple, interpretable models (such as linear networks and low-rank RNNs) using mathematics, statistical physics, and dynamical systems approaches.

 Before attending Imperial, I received my bachelors degree in computer science and neuroscience (with a music minor) from the University of North Carolina at Chapel Hill and then completed a masters degree in machine learning at University College London.
 During my degrees, I worked as a research assistant in several labs on various topics in the fields of machine learning and neuroscience.
 After finishing my masters, I worked as a research assistant in the Department of Computer Science at ETH Zürich with João Sacramento, studying the use of hypernetworks for meta-learning.
 For more information, you can view my CV.